eugenelin89/zipbox/index.md

 ### What is ZipBox

 ZipBox is an Open Sourced Natural Language Processing toolkit.
 It is the core NLP toolkit created and used by [ZipNLP](https://zipnlp.com) for building its Natural Language Platform.

+While at this time ZipBox offers only limited functionalities, it is growing at a fast pace in order to support the development of the proprietary product.
 For details of its functionalities, check out the Online API documentation [here](https://box.zipnlp.com).

 ### How is ZipBox different?